JamesRob123/advent-of-code-2021/README.md

 # advent-of-code-2021
-c++ solutions of all the Advent of Code 2021 challanges
+c++ solutions to the Advent of Code 2021 challanges